-Obtaining informationOne of the main features of the program is display of the exchange information in a near real-time.
-QUIK workstation allows monitoring current state of the market, including Level II Quotes, and the log of executed transactions.
-It also provides a means for receiving news from news agencies, and exchanging messages with the broker.
+Obtaining informationOne of the main features of the program is display of the exchange information in near real-time.
+The QUIK workstation allows monitoring the current state of the market, including Level2Quotes, and the log of executed transactions.
+It also enables receiving news from news agencies and exchanging messages with the broker.

-Executing TransactionsQUIK workstation allows the client to view the status of his own assets, create buy/sell orders for securities and submit them to the broker's server.
-The application provides rich functions for working with orders: easy way of entering and cancelling orders; pending orders (‘Transaction Pocket’) with their package placement into the trading system; conditional orders submitted to the system when a specific condition is met (stop-limit, take profit, if-done orders, etc.); import of transactions prepared in other programmes and some other operations.
-Orders can be entered from software by means of integrated programming languages as well as from a chart.
+Trade ExecutionThe QUIK workstation allows the client to view the status of his own assets, create buy/sell orders for securities and submit them to the broker's server.
+The application has a well-developed functionality to work with orders: easy way to enter and cancel orders; pending orders (‘Transaction Pocket’) with their package placement into the trading system; contingent orders submitted to the system when a specific condition is met (stop-limit, take profit, if-done orders, etc.); import of transactions prepared in other programs and some other operations.
+Orders can be entered from the software by means of integrated programming languages as well as from a chart.

-Export and import of dataIntegrated export mechanisms allow you to use the obtained data in other programmes such as user’s own databases, and systems of technical analysis.
-QUIK workstation allows you to export data to the following programmes: AmiBroker, Equis Metastock, Omega TradeStation/ProSuite 2000i, Wealth Lab Developer 3.0.
-Data on trades and any parameters of the trading session can be exported.
+Export and import of dataIntegrated data export mechanisms allow using the obtained data in other programs such as user’s own databases and systems of technical analysis.
+The QUIK workstation provides export of data to the following programs: AmiBroker, Wealth Lab Developer 6.0.
+Data export is supported not only for trades but also for any parameters of the trading session.
 Data can be exported both as ticks (i.e. for each transaction) and as candles (for a time interval).
-Data from most tables, including Level II Quotes table, can be exported into MS Excel or a database via DDE or ODBC.
+Data export into MS Excel and databases is performed from most tables, including Level2Quotes table, via DDE or ODBC.

-QUIK workstation supports integrated programming languages.
+The QUIK workstation supports integrated programming languages.

-Hardware and software requirements
+Hardware and Software Requirements

-1 GB RAM (4 GB is recommended).
+2 GB RAM (4 GB is recommended).

 2 GB available hard disk space.